-In the event of a disruption, the infrastructure manager can, at the request of an infrastructure user, delete the trains on the entire route or only on a part of the route.
+In the event of a disruption, the infrastructure manager can, at the request of an infrastructure user, delete the trains on the entire route or only on a part of the route via the Trassenportal/ TAF/TAP TSI tools.
 The Railway Administration is always informed about these derogations by the infrastructure user.